nvoynov/enparser/README.md

 # Enparser

-Enparser is a simple and efficient Command Line Interface tool to segment by phrases and extract word lemmas from plain English text.
+Enparser is a simple Command Line Interface tool to segment by phrases and extract word lemmas from plain English text.
 It works only for English.

 There is nothing new under the Sun and it was possible thanks to existence three great gems - [pragmatic_segmenter](https://github.com/diasks2/pragmatic_segmenter),  [lemmatizer](https://github.com/yohasebe/lemmatizer), and [thor](https://github.com/erikhuda/thor).
 Many thanks to their authors.